 EAGL is an 8-month executive education program, developed specifically for business leaders in the nursery & greenhouse production industry.
 It is the product of a multi-year design collaboration between program principals Dr. Charlie Hall of Texas A&M University, Kip Creel of StandPoint and Kellee (Magee) O’Reilly of MonkeyBar Management.

-Now in its 5th year, the EAGL program offers a proven process for delivering insights and tools to address the contemporary challenges of wholesale nursery & greenhouse production businesses.
+The EAGL program offers a proven process for delivering insights and tools to address the contemporary challenges of wholesale nursery & greenhouse production businesses.
 The current class of participants is actively working through an intense multi-module curriculum to improve their companies’ competitive position and profitability.

 One of the former students, Tom Demaline, president of Willoway Nursery (OH) says, (we have learned that) “the big question facing the industry currently is ‘how do you transition from a growth industry to a mature one and stay profitable?’
 Working with industry experts in a collaborative group environment the EAGL Program has provided us the tools needed to start this paradigm shift.
 During the first six months of the program we have moved from concepts to implementation of a strategy allowing us to start the journey into the future: the EAGL Program is providing the road map and actual tools to help get us there.”